21 Best Practices How To Improve Credit Score Fast

 Monitoring Card Activity: It’s crucial to ensure that the primary cardholder maintains responsible credit habits, as any negative factors related to their account could also affect your credit history.

 Credit Building Potential: Being an authorized user can be especially advantageous for individuals seeking to establish or rebuild their credit, as the positive account history can help initiate or accelerate the credit-building process.
+By becoming an authorized user, you can potentially harness the positive credit habits of the primary cardholder to enhance your credit score effectively.

 12. Diversify your credit mix